-Samsung Galaxy Rugby Pro Jelly Bean update official, going out over the air and through KiesAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy Rugby Pro Jelly Bean update official, going out over the air and through KiesAlex Wagner - Editorial Director of News and Content

 Are you a Samsung Galaxy Rugby Pro owner that's got a case of the Mondays?
 If so, AT&T and Samsung may have the cure.
 Both companies have revealed that the Galaxy Rugby Pro's update to Android 4.1 Jelly Bean is now available, bringing with it a bump to Android 4.1.1 (build number JRO03L.I547UCBLL1) as well as a handful of tweaks and updates.
 Here's what AT&T says is packed into the Galaxy Rugby Pro flavor of Jelly Bean: